riccardoch/parse-smtp-template/README.md

 **IMPORTANT** -- **All the HTML file need to use only double quotes to avoid problems**
 ---
-If you want a custome template is necessary to select the correct file.
+If you want a custom template is necessary to select the correct file.
 In this example we are gonna use `template.html`

 index.js